AquaPieL/himeshh/README.md

 ## Made By
 **Himeshh**
+---
 > *"This tribute is a labor of love, created to keep his spirit alive in the hearts of those who look up at the night sky and remember."*
----
-## License
-This project is open-source and free to use for non-commercial, tribute purposes.
-All movie posters and images are used under **fair use** for educational and commemorative intent.
-© 2025 Himeshh.
-Not affiliated with any official estate or organization.
 ---
 ## Built With
 - HTML5